Cupcake Mogul Led a Wild Double Life Using Dead Baby’s Identity, Feds Say

 “Bourgeois” said in her application that she planned to travel to Dubai, a trip that ultimately never took place, according to the affidavit.
 A section titled “What other names have you used?” was left blank.
 As an emergency contact, “Bourgeois” listed an individual with the initials F.F., which, the feds say also appeared on the docket in a civil case against Misseldine filed a decade earlier in Union County, Ohio.
 (An associate of Misseldine’s with those initials acknowledged that he knew her but declined to comment on her latest arrest when contacted by The Daily Beast on Friday.)

-Using her fake driver’s license and a letter from JetSelect saying she would be working “throughout Europe and the Middle East,” a passport was issued for Brie Bourgeois, listing the same home address as Misseldine’s, according to the affidavit.
+Using her fake driver’s license and a letter from JetSelect saying she would be working “throughout Europe and the Middle East,” she obtained a passport issued for Brie Bourgeois, listing the same home address as Misseldine’s, according to the affidavit.

 Misseldine has been hauled into court under Bourgeois’ name numerous times, according to court records reviewed by The Daily Beast.
 On Dec.
 17, 2007, “Bourgeois” pleaded guilty to theft charges in Franklin County, Ohio.